Ludeme/LudiiExampleAI/README.md

 [Ludii webpage](http://ludii.games/index.php).

-We also recommend taking a look at the [Ludii Tutorials](https://ludiitutorials.readthedocs.io) for tutorials on AI development as well as any other aspects of Ludii.
+We also recommend taking a look at the [Ludii Tutorials](https://ludiitutorials.readthedocs.io) for tutorials on AI development as well as any other aspects of Ludii, and [Ludii Python AI](https://github.com/Ludeme/LudiiPythonAI) for implementing AIs using Python.

 ## Table of Contents
 - [Requirements](#requirements)